 To celebrate the launch of Avatria’s new composable commerce accelerator, Zocalo, we wanted to share a few blog posts about some of the thinking that guided our development of the tool.

 When it comes to eCommerce architecture, there are two main options: traditional (also known as monolith) and headless.
 Traditional eCommerce architecture relies on a single platform to handle all core functionalities of the website, including the frontend user interface.
-Monolith platforms can take several forms—from legacy, enterprise-focused platforms such as SAP Commerce, to upstart platforms targeted at small and mid-sized businesses like Shopify, to industry-specific platforms focused on specialized use cases, such as reservation-management systems.
+Monolith platforms can take several forms—from legacy, enterprise-focused platforms such as SAP Commerce, to upstart platforms targeted at small and mid-sized businesses like Shopify, to industry-specific platforms focused on specialized use cases, such as reservation-management systems

 In contrast, headless eCommerce separates the frontend and backend components, allowing for more flexibility in choosing the tools and vendors to use.
 MACH (Microservices, API-first, Cloud-native SaaS, Headless) architecture is a specific approach to web development that relies of a combination of technologies to construct a website.
 Whereas monolith architecture relies on the central platform for content management, merchandising, and other core features, in a MACH architecture, each of these functionalities would be handled by a distinct platform.